Tyson Fury and Anthony Joshua have been exposed for their lack of movement over an October 3 fight.

 “I never even heard back.
 It was a potential fight that could be with Dillian Whyte.
 That’s the fight we wanna make for early 2023,” Hearn told DAZN.

-He added that Joshua had a three-man shortlist that included Fury – if the deal is right.
+He added that Joshua had a three-man shortlist that included Fury – if the deal was right.

 “I see the Dillian Whyte fight as a must-make fight.
 I see Deontay Wilder as a must-make fight.
 And I see him fighting Tyson Fury because it’s still a huge fight.”